IBM-Bluemix-Docs/voice-agent/event-forwarding.md

 # Enabling event forwarding for voice agents
 {: #event_forwarding}

-You can enable event forwarding to collect information about calls handled by your voice agents in {{site.data.keyword.iva_full}} by using a {{site.data.keyword.cloudantfull}} database service.
+You can enable event forwarding to collect information about calls that are handled by your voice agents in {{site.data.keyword.iva_full}} by using a {{site.data.keyword.cloudantfull}} database service.
 {: shortdesc}

 You might want to collect and analyze call data from {{site.data.keyword.iva_short}} to improve how natural the conversation feels to the caller.
 Each voice agent that you create can forward event reports to a specified {{site.data.keyword.cloudant_short_notm}} that you manage.
 Reported events include the call detail record (CDR) events, transcription events, and turn events reports.
-You can learn more about the types of events you can forward in [Reporting events](https://www.ibm.com/support/knowledgecenter/SS4U29/reporting.html){:new_window}.
+You can learn more about the types of events that you can forward in [Reporting events](https://www.ibm.com/support/knowledgecenter/SS4U29/reporting.html){:new_window}.

 Analyzing data from these events can help you adjust dialogs, refine intents, and improve overall caller experience.